upcliujie/mesa/docs/android.rst

 =======

-Mesa hardware drivers can be built for Android one of two ways: built into the Android OS using the ndk-build build system on older versions of Android, or out-of-tree using the Meson build system and the Android NDK.
+Mesa hardware drivers can be built for Android one of two ways: built into the Android OS using the :program:`ndk-build` build system on older versions of Android, or out-of-tree using the Meson build system and the Android NDK.

-The ndk-build build system has proven to be hard to maintain, as one needs a built Android tree to build against, and it has never been tested in CI.
+The :program:`ndk-build` build system has proven to be hard to maintain, as one needs a built Android tree to build against, and it has never been tested in CI.
 The Meson build system flow is frequently used by Chrome OS developers for building and testing Android drivers.

 Building using the Android NDK